Air Pollution from Biomass Energy

 A principle component of smog, ground level ozone is formed when nitrogen oxides (NOx), volatile organic compounds (VOCs), carbon monoxide (CO), and methane react, energized by UV light.
 The main sources of NOx and VOCs are industrial facilities, electric utilities, motor vehicle exhaust, gasoline vapors, and chemical solvents.
 As a highly reactive oxidant gas, ozone aggravates the airways, causing respiratory distress and exacerbating asthma.
 It also damages vegetation and is increasingly recognized as a threat to forest health.

-EPA has proposed revising its eight-hour standard for ozone from 0.075 ppm to 0.06 – 0.07 ppm, acknowledging that the ozone standards set in 2008 were not as protective as recommended by EPA’s panel of science advisors, the Clean Air Scientific Advisory Committee (CASAC).
-EPA has also proposed a new “seasonal secondary standard” for ozone exposure that represents cumulative exposure during peak ozone season.
+In 2015, EPA revised its eight-hour standard for ozone from 0.075 ppm to 0.07 ppm, acknowledging that the ozone standards set in 2008 were not as protective as recommended by EPA’s panel of science advisors, the Clean Air Scientific Advisory Committee (CASAC).
+EPA retained that standard upon further review in 2020, but is reconsidering that decision.

 Sulfur dioxide (SO2)

 Sulfur dioxide (SO2) exposure causes breathing difficulty for people with asthma, and is also implicated in regional haze and acid rain formation.
-A recent EPA risk assessment for SO2 concludes that definite health risks to asthmatics occur at concentrations significantly lower than the current 24-hour health standard for SO2.
-The document further notes that “over 20 million people in the U.S. have asthma, and therefore, exposure to SO2 likely represents a significant health issue.”
+In 2008, an EPA risk assessment for SO2 concluded that definite health risks to asthmatics occur at concentrations significantly lower than the prior 24-hour health standard for SO2.
+The document further noted that “over 20 million people in the U.S. have asthma, and therefore, exposure to SO2 likely represents a significant health issue.”
 The main sources of SO2 are fossil fuel combustion at power plants and industrial facilities.
 Along with its direct effects, SO2 also contributes to the formation of fine particulate matter.
 EPA concluded that a new SO2 standard with a 1-hour averaging time would be more protective.
 As of June 2, 2010, EPA strengthened the NAAQS for SO2 by adding a 1-hour standard set at 75 ppb.
+The standard for SO2 has been retained with 2012 and 2019 reviews.

 Lead exposure primarily occurs from paint that has not been remediated.
 Lead exposure in children is linked to a variety of developmental and neurological problems.
 A recent study concluded that